gopherslab/conduit-connector-redis/README.md

 ### Known Limitations

 * If a PUB/SUB message is lost due to system crash, it can not be retrieved back.
 Also, the messages published during the down-time will not be received.

+* The connector doesn't support pattern based channel subscription, it only subscribes to a single channel using `SUBSCRIBE <key>`

 ## Redis Destination